sukritmohan/tictactoe/README.md

   [sarsamodel_agent_v_agent.dmp was trained using the same sarsa model playing as both players]
 * Games can be run parallelly, but Q-value policy needs to be shared between the threads.

-Needs a little more refactoring for it to be adaptable to train different types of games (QPolicy needs to be able to take in rewards at different transition states, instead of training off of just the reward at the final state).